noscripter/dbushell.com/src-markdown/blog/2015-07-smashing-book-5.md

 <p class="p--light p--small">Disclaimer: I was given the book for free with no strings attached.
 I’m under no obligation to review the book or write kind words, these are my genuine opinions.</p>

-As will all books in the series, this book collates the red hot topics that are defining front-end development in 2015 and the foreseeable future.
+As with all books in the series, this book collates the red hot topics that are defining front-end development in 2015 and the foreseeable future.
 The content is conference level of quality in detail, research, and delivery (and I’ve seen many of the authors speak).

 I’ll highlight a few chapters I see myself referencing often: